BY JESS CLAWSON

 One breeder used HorseScents on two out of their three dams and fillies.
-She found that the horses with lavender were much calmer and more relaxed in the first few days of weaning, but the dam and filly who didn’t get a ScentStrap were more upset.
+She found that the horses with lavender were much more relaxed in the first few days of weaning, but the dam and filly who didn’t get a ScentStrap were more upset.

 ScentSacs can help horses handle a crowded warm-up ring as well.
-Because their use is most effective over a short period of time to prevent the horse from becoming over-acclimated to the soothing effects of lavender, strapping the ScentSac to the noseband during warm up and removing it before competition can help horses stay calm and focused instead of worrying about what’s going on around them.
+Because their use is most effective over a short period of time to prevent the horse from becoming over-acclimated to the soothing effects of lavender, strapping the ScentSac to the noseband during warm up and removing it before competition can help horses stay relaxed and focused instead of worrying about what’s going on around them.

 It’s also helpful for horses during veterinary appointments, braiding, or other potentially stressful situations.
 Matty O’Rourke, owner of Equine Transport Company, uses HorseScents in his business.
 “I’ve added HorseScents to my quiver of proactive stress reducers for my clients.
 I’m very happy with the results,” he said.